becem-gharbi/simple-peerjs/test_cases.md

 - Establish bidirectional data connections
 - Send bidirectional data messages
-- On data connection end, bidirectional update of connected state with connect interval on
+- On data connection end, update of connected state with connect interval ON on remote
-- After data connection end, disable connect interval and allow reconnect on demand
+- On data connection end, allow reconnect on demand with connect interval OFF on local

+- On media call, status should be waiting on local and calling on remote
+- On media call timeout, status should be set to inactive on both
+- On media end, status should be set to inactive in both (Not possible when call not active)